MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

     ```

-1. azd uses a key named `tags` to identify the final service name.
-Add a `tags` key to the web resource.
+1. azd uses a union type named `tags` to identify the final service name.
+Add a `tags` union to the web resource.
 Replace `web` with the name of your service.

     ```json
     tags: union(tags, {